oat-sa/taohub-articles/forge/Developer Guide/hooks.md

 Based on this user a normal session can be initialized, or alternatively a custom session can be created that implements\
 either `common_session_StatefulSession` or `common_session_StatelessSession`

-For custom authentication adapters a custom entry point needs to be defined as the Tao login form will always\
+For custom authentication adapters a custom entry point needs to be defined as the TAO login form will always\
 use the default `core_kernel_users_AuthAdapter` and the default `common_session_DefaultSession`.

 Access Control